dart-lang/build/build_runner/README.md

 ## Usage

-In order to run a build, you write a script to do the work.
+To run a build, write a simple script to do the work.
 Every package which *uses* a [`Builder`][builder] must have it's own script, they cannot be reused from other packages.
 Often a package which defines a [`Builder`][builder] will have an example you can reference, but a unique script must be written for the